confluentinc/autogen-kafka/README.md

 - **UV** for dependency management and Python tooling
 - **pytest** for testing with async support
 - **testcontainers** for integration testing with Kafka
+- **Workspace structure** for organized package management

+### Package Development

+The extension is organized as a UV workspace with the main package located in `python/packages/autogen-kafka-extension/`.
+This structure allows for:
+- Clean separation of concerns
+- Easy testing and development
+- Extensible architecture for additional packages

 ## 📖 Documentation